NetSparkleUpdater/NetSparkle/README.md

 No. If your app is just using NetSparkle to work out if there is a later release - and you are not using the app cast as a way to refer to historical versions of your app in any was - then you don't need to add all the released versions into the app cast file.

-Having just the latest version of your software in the app cast has the added side effect that you won't need all the binaries & changelogs of all the versions to be available to the appcast generator tool.
+Having just the latest version of your software in the app cast has the added side effect that you won't need all the binaries & changelogs of all the versions to be available to the app cast generator tool.
 For example, this might make an automated release build easier via GitHub Actions - because the only data required is the generated .exe and changelogs from your git repository.

 ### How can I use NetSparkleUpdater with [AppCenter](https://appcenter.ms/)?